cis-ds/course-site/content/notes/text-analysis/hamilton/index.md

 ## Length of songs by words

-An initial check reveals the length of each song in terms of the number of words in its lyrics.^[Though lyrics' length is not always [a good measure of a musical's pacing](https://fivethirtyeight.com/features/hamilton-is-the-very-model-of-a-modern-fast-paced-musical/).]
+An initial check reveals the length of each song in terms of the number of words in its lyrics.[^patter]

 ```r